 - bread…I miss it and am still trying to perfect a recipe

 My gluten friendly readers can make this crust recipe.
-But for the rest of us, here goes the gluten-free version…They take awhile to prepare, but when you bite into these darling treats, you know your effort was well worth it.
+But for the rest of us, here goes the gluten-free version…They take awhile to prepare, but when you bite into these darling apple hand pies, you know your effort was well worth it.

 - In a stand mixer fitted with the paddle attachment, combine all the dry ingredients on low speed.
 Slowly add the butter and beat until the mixture resembles coarse crumbs.